rbuchberger/jekyll_icon_list/README.md

 ```

 * `default_path:`- Prepended to the filenames specified in your data file.
-No leading /
-* `defaults:` - Optional HTML attributes to include with your markup.
+* `defaults:` - Optional HTML attributes to include with your markup, if none are specified in the
+    tag.

-If the icon filenames and labels don't work for you, create:
+If the default filenames and labels don't work for you, create:
 `/_data/icon_list.yml`

 And fill it with your icons in the following format: